ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 #### Self-Service Signup Tools

-Typically, either you or a member of your engineering team will highlight a need for a type of tool, and if it's one of your engineers or managers they ll ask either for you to approve the expenditure or for you to sign up for the tool.
+Typically, either you or a member of your engineering team will highlight a need for a type of tool, and if it's one of your engineers or managers they'll ask either for you to approve the expenditure or for you to sign up for the tool.
 Many tools are inconsequential in cost and have trivial self-service signup flows.
 I recommend you work with your budget and finance team and set a threshold below which your managers are authorized to simply sign up for the tool independently.
 For tools that are above the cost threshold or don't have self-service signup, you'll need to enter into a discovery and negotiation process with an enterprise vendor, which typically has four steps.

 #### Enterprise Tooling